 Do you LOVE coffee?
 Need that jolt of caffeine to get you moving in the morning?
 Did you know that your skin loves coffee too?
 Coffee is a great source of antioxidants.
 Washing with a coffee soap helps get those age-defying antioxidants into your skin to wash away toxins and cleanse your pores.

-Caffeine might be a stimulant when you drink it, but on your skin it has a soothing effect.
+Caffeine might be a stimulant when you drink it, but on your skin, it has a soothing effect.
 It’s great for sensitive or sunburned skin.
-The caffeine constricts blood vessels, so it can help with the appearance of rosacea or redness.
-Caffeine has also been shown to help with the appearance of cellulite by dehydrating underlying fat cells.
+Caffeine constricts blood vessels, so it can help with the appearance of rosacea or redness.
+Caffeine has also been shown to possibly help with the appearance of cellulite by dehydrating underlying fat cells.

 When you add coffee grounds to the soap it provides an excellent exfoliant to help sloth off dead skin layers, leaving your skin soft & younger looking.
 Coffee grounds also have a natural deodorizing effect so it’s a great soap to keep in the kitchen to wash cooking smells off your hands.
 Have I convinced you yet?
 Then let’s get started!

 Before getting started, if you have never made soap before, check out my Basic Soap Making post.
 We will be working with lye, which can be very dangerous.
 Make sure you are taking proper safety precautions.
-Once the lye and oils have saponified, no lye will remain in the soap and all that will be left are skin loving oils & coffee.
+Once the lye and oils have been saponified, no lye will remain in the soap and all that will be left are skin-loving oils & coffee.